 The membership fee is $169 per year or $14.95 per month with an annual commitment.
 It includes an unlimited number of rides of no more than 45 minutes on classic Citi Bikes.
 For rides over 45 minutes, you will pay an extra $2.5 for every 15 minutes.

-When you consider that a 30-Day Unlimited Ride MetroCard costs $127, it is clear why so many people prefer to use Citi Bike.
+When you consider that a 30-Day Unlimited Ride MetroCard costs $127, it is clear why so many people prefer to use this alternative transportation form in NYC.
 Not only is it far more affordable, but it’s a good workout and far less unpleasant than riding on the subway.

 Citi Bike can seem a little confusing to use at first.
 Plus, biking around New York can seem complicated and at times dangerous.
 These tips will help.